-One of the most frequently asked questions about making games with GameMaker:Studio, is how to optimize them so that they run as efficiently as possible.
+One of the most frequently asked questions about making games with GameMaker Studio 2, is how to optimise them so that they run as efficiently as possible.
 Unfortunately there is no easy answer to this!
 Each game is different and how you code them will vary depending on your own needs for the project... however there are a few general "rules of thumb" that can be followed in all projects which will help you to get the most from GameMaker.

-One of the most common causes of slow-down and stuttering in a game is the graphics pipeline.
-Game logic is a lot faster to process than it is to draw (in general) so you want to make sure that you draw everything in the most efficient way possible.
+One of the most common causes of slow-down and stuttering in a game is the graphics pipeline, so you want to make sure that you draw everything in the most efficient way possible.
 Below you can find some tips on how to achieve this.

-To start with, you should open the Global Game Settings and go to the Texture Groups Tab.
-Here you need to create the groups that you need - for example, if you have some graphics that only appear in the Main Menu, create a group for them.
-If you have a series of sprites and backgrounds that only appear in a single level/room, then make a group for them.
+To start with, you should open the Texture Group Editor from the Tools menu at the top of the IDE.
+Here you can create the texture groups groups that you need - for example, if you have some graphics that only appear in the Main Menu, create a group for them.
+If you have a series of sprites and backgrounds that only appear in a single level/room, then make a group for them, etc...

-Once you have your groups, you can then go through the sprites and backgrounds and assign each one to a specific group from the drop-down menu in the asset window:
+Once you have your groups, you can then go through the sprites and backgrounds and assign each one to a specific group from here using the "Add Resource" button, or you can go to each sprite and set the texture group from the Group drop-down menu in the asset window:

 As for flushing the unneeded pages from memory, you would do this in the Create Event of the very first instance of each room (this can be set from the room editor) using the function